 The Wensleydale market town of Hawes is home to the creamery where the famous Wensleydale cheese is made, the Dales Countryside museum offers a fascinating insight into the lives of the Dales people through the ages.
 It can be equally fascinating at W R Outhwaite & Sons the Ropemaker next door, where you can see the ropes being made in a traditional way.

 The RHS Harlow Carr Gardens in Harrogate are open all year round and cater for all tastes and ages.
 All kinds of plant life can be seen here and its 58 acres make it a relaxing yet stimulating day out.
 Here you will also find the national rhubarb collection.
 Nearby the market town of Knaresborough was the home of Mother Shipton, England's most famous Prophetess some 500 years ago, and you can visit the cave and petrifying well where everyday objects after a time will turn to stone.

 If you just want to relax, you can absorb the 200 acre area of The Stray and the colourful parks and gardens of Harrogate, or even be very pampered at the Turkish Baths.
+Enjoy afternoon tea at the world famous Betty's in Harrogate or York.
 Retail therapy and abundant cafes and bars make for a pleasant day out here after which, of course, you can retire to your farmhouse accommodation to plan your next day out.